sit-2021-int214/010-CheapestElectricCars/assignment/HW04_63130500017/README.md

   n
 1 4
 ```
--Find number of data in Kentucky state in this dataset
+- Find number of data in Kentucky state in this dataset

 ```
 superstore_sales %>% filter(State == "Kentucky") %>% count()